History of the Republican Party (United States): Beginnings: 1854–1861

 The American party system had been dominated by Whigs and Democrats for decades leading up to the Civil War.
 But the Whig party's increasing internal divisions had made it a party of strange bedfellows by the 1850s.
 An ascendant anti-slavery wing clashed with a traditionalist and increasingly pro-slavery Southern wing.
-These divisions came to a head in the 1852 election, where Democrat Franklin Pierce trounced Whig candidate Winfield Scott.
-Southern Whigs, who had supported the prior Whig president [Zachary Taylor], had been burned by Taylor and were unwilling to support another Whig.
-Zachary Taylor, who, despite being a slaveowner, had proved notably anti-slavery after campaigning neutrally on the issue.
-With the loss of Southern Whig support and the loss of votes in the North to the Free Soil Party, Whigs seemed doomed.
-So they were, as they would never again contest a presidential election.
+These divisions came to a head in the 1852 election, and the party collapsed rapidly in the next four years.

-The primary event leading to the end of the Whig party was the Kansas–Nebraska Act, passed by Democrats in 1854.
-This also led to the establishment of the Republican Party, which took in both Whigs and Free Soilers and created an anti-slavery party that the Whigs had always resisted becoming.
+The decisive factor in realignment was the Kansas–Nebraska Act, passed by Democrats in 1854.
+It opened western territory to slavery, and made the expansion of slavery the most important issue.
 The Act opened Kansas Territory and Nebraska Territory to slavery and future admission as slave states, thus implicitly repealing the prohibition on slavery in territory north of 36° 30′ latitude that had been part of the Missouri Compromise.
 This change was viewed by anti-slavery Northerners as an aggressive, expansionist maneuver by the slave-owning South.
 Opponents of the Act were intensely motivated and began forming a new party.
+Opponents created the new Republican Party, which took in many Whigs and most Free Soilers.
 The Party began as a coalition of anti-slavery Conscience Whigs such as Zachariah Chandler and Free Soilers such as Salmon P. Chase.